SevdaPruitt/School_District_Analysis/README.md

 Overview of the school district analysis:
 Maria has asked me to analyze the school data she has provided based on the following points:

-A high-level snapshot of the district's key metricsas shown below
+- A high-level snapshot of the district's key metrics is as shown below

 ![EachSchoolDetailedAnalysis.png](Resources/images/EachSchoolDetailedAnalysis.png)

-An overview of the key metrics for each school

-Tables presenting each of the following metrics:
 Top 5 performing schools, based on the overall passing rate
 ![Top5Schools.png](Resources/images/Top5Schools.png)